acedogblast/Project-Uranium-Godot/README.md

 Lastly I could fix existing bugs in the game.

 # Current progress
-The actual game is not yet playable at all as of now.
+Only a limited portion of the game is playable currently.
 For additinal info check the wiki milestones page.

 # Setup instructions